 If plants could communicate with their tenders, what would they have to say?

-This isn’t a weird hypothetical statement because plants do in fact, speak a language, though no human ear can perceive it.
-The language of plants is embedded in a complex of biochemical signals that are constantly venting off in fragments of cryptic semaphore, day and night, without surcease until the very end.
+This isn’t an absurd hypothetical statement because plants do in fact, speak a language, though no human ear can perceive it.
+The language of plants is embedded in a complex of biochemical signals that are constantly venting off in fragments of cryptic semaphore, day and night, without surcease until the end.
 Scientists have devised numerous ways of interrogating a plant’s vital signs via semiconductor devices, optical sensors, and microchips and converting the signals to quantitative information about plant status: a data stream language, if you will.
 Photosynthesis is perhaps the most familiar trait distinguishing plants; it is, without exaggerating, the engine powering twenty-first-century society, for example: providing our daily sustenance, food, and the oxygen we breathe; energy production needed to heat our homes, cook our food, broadcast the internet, and fuel our modes of transportation.
 Human knowledge of photosynthesis dates back 350 years; yet our ability to elicit phenomenological and biophysical information about its inner mechanisms has only emerged, gradually, since the 1930s.
-Chlorophyll fluorescence induction, or “F” as it’s known by plant scientists, is one powerful technique used to probe the performance and well-being of photosynthesis.
+Chlorophyll fluorescence induction, or “F” as it’s known by plant scientists, is one powerful technique used to probe the well-being of photosynthesis.
 Continue reading